It’s the perfect chocolate mug cake – rich, chocolatey, gooey and ready in five minutes. It’s also keto and gluten-free!

 Then it dawned on me – this wonderful gluten free chocolate cake, one of the culinary creations I am most proud of, deeply chocolaty and moist and so so good – why not try to microwave it?

-I usually make this chocolate mug cake with creamy almond butter, but I’ve tried creamy peanut butter and that worked too.
+I usually make this chocolate mug cake with creamy almond butter, but I’ve tried creamy unsalted peanut butter and that worked too.
 If you use salted peanut butter, you should probably omit the salt.
+If you try different nut butters, you might need to adjust the liquids, depending on their thickness.

 If you’re unconcerned with carbs, you can sweeten this cake with 2 tablespoons maple syrup, omitting the stevia and the milk.